Sampling Strategies for Robust Universal Quadrupedal Locomotion Policies: Simulation and hardware validation

 \subsection{Performance Benchmark}

 The comparative evaluation is performed among the following reference-free locomotion controllers for the flat terrain walking task.
-Unless noted otherwise, we compare the state-of-the-art uniform range sampling ($\text{SR}=1$) with the performance-based particle filter approach (SR is set adaptively). \begin{enumerate} \item \textbf{Particle Filter, adaptive Sampling Range (Ours):} For the performance based $n_u=10\%\cdot n_p$ samples we adjust the SR following Equation~(\ref{eq:sr}).
+Unless noted otherwise, we compare the state-of-the-art uniform range sampling ($\text{SR}=1$) with the performance-based particle filter approach (SR adaptive) described in Section~\ref{ss:robotModelGen}. \begin{enumerate} \item \textbf{Particle Filter, adaptive sampling range (Ours):} For the performance based $n_u=10\%\cdot n_p$ samples we adjust the SR following Equation~(\ref{eq:sr}).
 Additionally, we resample $n_r=10\%\cdot n_p$ replay buffer samples, and $n_w=10\%\cdot n_p$ particle filter weighted samples as per Equation~(\ref{eq:w_k_i_particleUp}).
-The PD gains are sampled on the available range clipped by SR. \item \textbf{PAL/Uniform, Sampling Range = 1}~\cite{rytzReferenceFreePlatform2025}: We resample $n_r=15\%\cdot n_p$ with $\text{SR}=1$ and $n_r=\%15\cdot n_p$.
-The PD gains are also sampled uniformly with $\text{SR}=1$. \item \textbf{GenLoco}~\cite{fengGenLocoGeneralizedLocomotion2022}: The PD gains are sampled using a linear function mapping robot weight to joint PD gains and additional uniform noise range.
-The original work only trains with a fixed set of robots, whereas we enable larger unseen parameter ranges; thus, we interpolate between nominal values to better cover out-of-bounds robot mass values. \item \textbf{ManyQuadruped}~\cite{shafieeManyQuadrupedsLearningSingle2023}: Depending on the sampled total weight given a $\mathbf{c}_i$ we interpolate between the nominal PD gain values assigned to each reference robot model (similar to GenLoco). \item \textbf{MorAL}~\cite{luoMorALLearningMorphologically2024}: We apply the polynomial function mapping from total robot weight to scaled joint PD gains. \item \textbf{URMA}~\cite{bohlingerOnePolicyRun2024}: We apply the same nominal PD gains with tight uniform noise ranges $\text{SR}=\text{small}$.
-The parameters are interpolated from the values given in the original work. \end{enumerate} Only our approach and PAL yielded sufficiently stable locomotion behavior on hardware.
-In contrast, MorAL and URMA achieved stable standing but were unable to realize walking.
-ManyQuadrupeds and GenLoco both required PD gains outside safe operating ranges and were therefore excluded from hardware evaluation.
-For safety reasons, experiments were limited to PD gains known to avoid high stress or destructive actuator behavior, such as joint derivative gains above 1.5.
-These qualitative findings are illustrated in the supplementary video material.
+The PD gains are sampled on the available range clipped by SR. \item \textbf{PAL}~\cite{rytzReferenceFreePlatform2025}\textbf{:} We resample $n_r=15\%\cdot n_p$ with $\text{SR}=1$ and $n_r=\%15\cdot n_p$.
+The PD gains are sampled uniformly with $\text{SR}=1$. \item \textbf{GenLoco}~\cite{fengGenLocoGeneralizedLocomotion2022}\textbf{:} The PD gains are sampled using a linear function mapping robot weight to joint PD gains and additional uniform noise range.
+The original work only trains with a fixed set of robots, whereas we enable larger unseen parameter ranges; thus, we interpolate between nominal values to better cover robot mass values out of bounds. \item \textbf{ManyQuadrupeds}~\cite{shafieeManyQuadrupedsLearningSingle2023}\textbf{:} Depending on the sampled total weight given a $\mathbf{c}_i$ we interpolate between the nominal PD gain values assigned to each reference robot model (similar to GenLoco). \item \textbf{MorAL}~\cite{luoMorALLearningMorphologically2024}\textbf{:} We apply the polynomial function mapping from total robot weight to scaled joint PD gains. \item \textbf{URMA}~\cite{bohlingerOnePolicyRun2025}\textbf{:} We apply the same nominal PD gains with tight uniform noise ranges $\text{SR}=\text{small}$.
+The parameters are interpolated from the values given in the original work. \end{enumerate} Only our approach and PAL achieved stable locomotion on hardware, whereas MorAL and URMA maintained standing but failed to realize sustained walking (see supplementary video).
+GenLoco and ManyQuadrupeds were not evaluated on hardware, as simulation results showed reduced robustness compared to PAL and our method (see Fig.~\ref{fig:results:robustnessA1andANYmalC}) for ANYmal.